DUB - LAX

 The average price of all round-trip flights from Dublin to Los Angeles clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Los Angeles on a Thursday and more expensive on a Tuesday.
-On your return trip to Dublin, you should consider flying back on a Monday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Los Angeles on a Wednesday and more expensive on a Saturday.
+On your return trip to Dublin, you should consider flying back on a Friday, and avoid Tuesdays for better deals.

 What is the cheapest month to fly from Dublin to Los Angeles?